 Dr. XXXX compared the programs at [School 4] and [School 1], and concluded that [School 4] could not meet the Student's needs.
 She explained that ordinary data collection is insufficient and noted that [SCHOOL 3] collected data without success because the information was not specific enough.
 She likened the manner of data collection at [SCHOOL 3] with the process at [School 4].
 She indicated that she was familiar with [School 4]'s programs based on her eleven observations at the school over several years.
-Further, she criticized the labels assigned to the rooms where students are taken for disruptive behavior:
+Further, she criticized the labels assigned to the rooms where students are taken for disruptive behavior:8

-I have an issue I'll try to say about [the Student], but I mean, who would call a place that you only go to when you can't be managed in your classroom "The Beach"?
-The beach is where you go with your family to have fun and you go to
+I have an issue I'll try to say about [the Student], but I mean, who would call a place that you only go to when you can't be managed in your classroom "The XXXX"?
+The XXXX is where you go with your family to have fun and you go to Funland and you get smoothies and those kinds of things.
+I wouldn't call anything that we're trying to give the message this is not a place you want to be.
+We should call things what they are....